 Contrast the <controversial> quads with Bennett Management s Ferry Street Manor project, granted a MUPTE this September with no opposition.
 Its 400sf studio apartments will rent for at least $1,100/month — nearly twice what the average Eugene renter can afford.

 When faced with the controversy over the MUPTE, the City Council once again did exactly the wrong thing.
-Rather than explain to our citizens that Eugene needed 13th&Olive, Titan Court, and thousands more units of housing renting at this rate, it instead amended the MUPTE so it could no longer be used for what is mistakenly termed in this town <student housing>.
+Rather than explain to our citizens that Eugene needed 13th & Olive, Titan Court, and thousands more units of housing renting at this rate, it instead amended the MUPTE so it could no longer be used for what is mistakenly termed in this town <student housing>.

 Thus we got no more of this sort of naturally occurring affordable housing, built in the hundreds of units by the private market.
-Affordable-housing production in Eugene is now limited to the worthy but minuscule-in-the-face-of-the-need Emerald Village Eugene (five tiny houses being completed soon, for a total of 22 in the village) and upcoming projects by St. Vincent de Paul (River Road Affordable Housing) and Cornerstone Community Housing (The Lucy), about 50 units each.
+Affordable-housing production in Eugene is now limited to projects such as the very worthy but minuscule-in-the-face-of-the-need Emerald Village Eugene (five tiny houses being completed soon, for a total of 22 in the village) and upcoming projects by St. Vincent de Paul (River Road Affordable Housing) and Cornerstone Community Housing (The Lucy), about 50 units each.

 The revision of the MUPTE was just one of countless misguided decisions by City leaders over the past 5-10 years that has led to our towns #1 status in unhoused people per capita.

 Other anti-affordable-housing policies including imposing costly requirements and fees on ADUs, limiting the number of people who can share a home (no more than five unrelated people — a policy that has been flagged as a possible violation of Fair Housing law), and allowing short-term rentals such as Airbnb and VRBO to proliferate unregulated.